apache/tvm-rfcs/rfcs/0007-parametrized-unit-tests.md

 ## Target/Device Parametrization

-The TVM test configuration contains definitions for `target` and `dev`, which can be accepted as input by any test function.
+The global TVM test configuration contains definitions for `target` and `dev`, which can be accepted as input by any test function.
 These replace the previous use of `tvm.testing.enabled_targets()`.

 ```python